solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_pg_stat_01.png)

 2. Using `pgbench` you can generate some IO data (~750MB of data).
-In your Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
+In your Windows-based lab virtual machine open a command prompt window, in the Windows search area, type **cmd** and select it.
 3. Type the following.
 Be sure to replace the `PREFIX` and `REGION` tokens.
-On Windows you can find the pgbench tool in the `C:\Program Files\PostgreSQL\16\bin` directory, on ubuntu, you can install it using `sudo apt-get install postgresql-contrib`:
+On Windows you can find the `pgbench` tool in the `C:\Program Files\PostgreSQL\16\bin` directory, on Ubuntu, you can install it using `sudo apt-get install postgresql-contrib`:

     ```sql
     pgbench -i -s 50 -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -p 5432 -U s2admin -d airbnb